 Tide’s aim is to keep as much functionality within their free package as possible.
 They then charge fees for various account functions:

-|ATM Withdrawals||all account tiers – £1 per withdrawal.
+- ATM Withdrawals all account tiers – £1 per withdrawal.

 - Transfers into or out of your account are charged at £0.20 per transfer.
 The paid tiers give free allowances: Tide Plus gives 20 free transfers each month, and Tide Cashback, 150 free transfers.

-|Cash deposits||Deposit cash via the Post Office into your account at £1 per deposit.
+- Cash Deposits: Deposit cash via the Post Office into your account at £1 per deposit.
 Alternatively use PayPoint locations, which is charged at 3% of the amount deposited.

 Starling Bank and Tide have one very stark difference within their charging structure; cost of making or receiving payments.
 Tide charge £0.20 per payment into or out of the account, whereas with Starling Bank payments are free.
 On this basis, we give this round to Starling Bank.

-Starling Bank Business vs Tide- Features:
+Starling Bank Business

-Business Toolkit: Whilst the basic account is free, the majority of the most useful, time saving features are included within the Business Toolkit:
+- Business Toolkit: Whilst the basic account is free, the majority of the most useful, time saving features are included within the Business Toolkit:

-Your Starling Bank account can be connected directly to your accounting software.
+- Accounting Software Integration: Your Starling Bank account can be connected directly to your accounting software.

-Send invoices directly to your customers via the Starling Bank app.
+- Instant Invoices: Send invoices directly to your customers via the Starling Bank app.

-The app will automatically analyse your account, and estimate the taxes that will come due.
+- Tax Estimates: the app will automatically analyse your account, and estimate the taxes that will come due.

-Automatic filters categorise your expense spending.
+- Automated Expenses: automatic filters categorise your expense spending.

-The app calculates a running total of your VAT.
+- Record & Submit VAT: The app calculates a running total of your VAT.

-Upload bills into the app to easily schedule payments.
+- Bills Sorter: Upload bills into the app to easily schedule payments.

-Keep track of all important financial events such as VAT or tax deadlines.
+- To Do List: Keep track of all important financial events such as VAT or tax deadlines.

 Currently the Business Toolkit cannot be used from the smartphone app, users must log on via a computer.

-Automatically connect your accounting software to your Tide account.
+- Accounting software integrations: Automatically connect your accounting software to your Tide account.
 Many packages are supported, including Sage, Xero and Quickbooks.

-Use your account from a computer as well as the smartphone app.
+- Desktop Access: use your account from a computer as well as the smartphone app.

-Automatically match receipts to your bank statements by uploading the images.
+- Expenses: automatically match receipts to your bank statements by uploading the images.

-Keep informed of account activity in real time.
+- Instant Notifications: keep informed of account activity in real time.

-Get 1 free card on the Plus tier, and 3 free cards on the Cashback tier.
+- Staff Expense Debit Cards: get 1 free card on the Plus tier, and 3 free cards on the Cashback tier.
 On the free account cards cost £5.

-If you have not incorporated your company yet, then Tide will do it for you, and integrate it with your Tide account.
+- Tide business formation service: If you have not incorporated your company yet, then Tide will do it for you, and integrate it with your Tide account.